The story behind those 'Mamma Mia! Here We Go Again' overalls

 - performer

-- Lily James, Amanda Seyfried, Pierce Brosnan, Stellan Skarsgard, Colin Firth
+- Lily James, Amanda Seyfried, Pierce Brosnan, Stellan Skarsgard, Colin Firth, Cher

 - director